Previous dayApril 21, 2026Next day

 69.6 km---✓ ReviewedUSGS →

-A magnitude 4.3 seismic event took place 32 km E of Noda, Japan on April 21, 2026 at 16:18 UTC.
-The hypocenter lay at 69.6 km, placing this in the shallow crustal category.
+On April 21, 2026 at 16:18 UTC, a magnitude 4.3 earthquake struck 32 km E of Noda, Japan.
+The event originated approximately 69.6 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 40.084°N, 142.202°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 40.084°, 142.202°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21